entekadesign/kobold-alarm-clock-card/README.md

 - **Customize appearance and function**
     - Set 12-hour or 24-hour time display format
     - Set time display font to system or any of three presets
-    - Set default durations of snooze and undismissed alarm
+    - Set default duration of snooze or undismissed alarm

 <br>